 Acupuncture relieves & prevents allergies!

 How does acupuncture help improve and prevent allergic rhinitis and other allergic diseases, such as asthma or allergic eczema?
-Acupuncture helps to modulate the immune system making it less reactive to others benign substances.
-Studies indicate that it is due to acupuncture modulating the cytokine production of allergen-reactive Th1/ Th2 cells which stimulate interleukin (IL) and interferon (IFN) and IgE.
+Acupuncture modulates the immune system making it less reactive to others benign substances.
+Studies indicate that it is due to acupuncture down regulating cytokine production of allergen-reactive Th1/ Th2 cells which stimulate interleukin (IL) and interferon (IFN) and IgE.
 (Hauswald, 2014).
-Several studies on bronchial asthma and allergic rhinitis describe both in patients as well as animal models a modulating effect of acupuncture on the cytokine profile with simultaneous improvement of signs and symptoms of allergies.
+Several studies on bronchial asthma and allergic rhinitis showed that acupuncture has a modulating affect on pro-inflammatory cytokines with simultaneous improvement of signs and symptoms of allergies.

 Come get acupuncture @ Yin Rising Acupuncture and experience relief from your allergy symptoms!
 Make an appointment today!